siegel-lab-ucd/D-tagatose-production/README.md

 ### `-enzdes::bb_min_allowed_dev 0.05`
 Sets the minimum allowed backbone deviation to 0.05, controlling the flexibility of the backbone during design.

-## Extra Residue Files

-### `-extra_res_fa /share/siegellab/aian/RareSugars/Ligands/open/Ligand_params/DF6.params`
-Specifies the path to additional residue parameter files, necessary for including non-standard residues or ligands in the docking process.

-These flags provide a comprehensive toolkit for controlling and refining the docking process within Rosetta, allowing for highly specific and tailored docking runs according to the needs of the researcher.

 # Constraints Documentation